Samuel Burk Burnett: Personal life, death and legacy

 Burnett first married Ruth B. Lloyd, the daughter of Martin B. Lloyd, founder of the First National Bank of Fort Worth.
 They had three sons, two of whom died.
 Their third son, Thomas Lloyd Burnett, became a rancher.
 The couple divorced.

 His second marriage was to Mary Couts Burnett in 1892.
 They had a son, Burk Burnett Jr., who died in 1917.
 They resided in Fort Worth, Texas.
 However, he disinherited her and had her committed in a mental asylum.
 After his death, she sued and managed to secure a settlement of several million dollars, but did not inherit his ranching or oil concerns.

 Burnett died on June 27, 1922, in Fort Worth, Texas.
-His ranching and oil interests were held in trust until his granddaughter, Anne Valliant Burnett Tandy, received her inheritance in 1922.
-In 1980, it was inherited by his great-granddaughter, Anne Windfohr Marion, who serves as the President of Burnett Ranches and Chairman of the Burnett Oil Company.
+His ranching and oil interests were held in trust until his granddaughter, Anne, received her inheritance in 1922.
+In 1980, it was inherited by his great-granddaughter, Anne Windfohr Marion, who served as President of Burnett Ranches and Chairman of the Burnett Oil Company.

 The town of Burkburnett in Wichita County, Texas was named in his honor by President Theodore Roosevelt.
 Indeed, the president had been coyote and wolf hunting there with Burnett before the town was established.
 As a result, the president's suggestion stuck, immortalizing Burnett's name in this location.

 Burnett was a member of the Elks, Knights of Pythias, and the River Crest Country Club in Fort Worth.
 In 1969, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.